visgraf/mrnet/README.md

 # MR-Net - Multiresolution Sinusoidal Neural Networks

-MR-Net is a framework that implements the family of neural networks described in [[1]](#1), and the components for training multi-stage architectures for multiresolution signal representation
+MR-Net is a framework that implements the family of neural networks detailed in [[1]](#1), and the components for training multi-stage architectures for multiresolution signal representation.
+These networks were first presented in [[2]](#2).

 This framework has three major components:

 ### Networks

-Here, you will find the implementations of M-Net, L-Net, and a modified version of Siren [[2]](#2) as we build on top of their sinusoidal layer.
+Here, you will find the implementations of M-Net, L-Net, S-Net, and a modified version of Siren [[3]](#3) as we build on top of their sinusoidal layer.
 You can create instances of the MR-Net subclasses directly importing them from the `mrnet` module.

 ### Datasets